CLSherrod/clsherrod.github.io/_drafts/review/2008/2008-09-17-the-horror-of-mental-images.md

 Sit down once a day and mentally visualize what you want in life.
 See it, feel it.

 If you can't see success then nothing will help you.
 Nothing I do can help you.
 Nothing anyone can do will help you.
-You must know you can be positive before anybody can help.</p>
+You must know you can be positive before anybody can help.